KavitaGitCode/PreplaceJS/session-1-task/notes.md

     2. Function Scope: Function scope has local variable so we can't use it  that local var outside of that function scope.
 THis local variable will be deleted after the completion of function.
     3. Global Scope: If we created any variable on global scope we can access it from any place of that script file or any function scope or any block scope.
 It’s actually created on global level so u can access it with window key word.
 But variable created with 'let' you can't access it on window level but variable created with 'var' keyword you can access it.

-# 8. What is HOC in JS?
+# 8. What is HOF in JS?

 **Notes**